paloukari/OrcaDetector/final_report.md

 ![Distribution of Sampling rates](images/HistogramSamplingRate.png)

-For our MEL feature extraction, we resample the audio at a fixed rate of 16 kHz for a consistent treatment across the audio samples.
+For our Mel feature extraction, we resample the audio at a fixed rate of 16 kHz for a consistent treatment across the audio samples.

 #### Modeled species